Why ASAPbio?

 Associate Director

-Jonny Coates’ scientific interests have always been within immune cell biology.
+Jonny Coates has been the Associate Director at ASAPbio since 2023.
+His scientific interests have always been within immune cell biology and microscopy.
 However, in 2019 he began his journey into the world of preprints and metascience.
-First becoming a prelighter and member of the ASAPbio community before developing a research program and writing opinion pieces around the use of preprints.
-He now hosts the Preprints in…
+First becoming a prelighter and member of the ASAPbio community before developing a research program and writing opinion…

 View details